2022 Lincoln Aviator Trim Levels, Configurations & Comparisons.

 Soft-close doors elevate the feel of this Lincoln Aviator.
 Another notable feature is called "Phone as a Key."
 With this program, a smartphone can be programmed to take the place of the key fob.
 The vehicle can be started when the smartphone is in close proximity, with there being no need for the key fob to be present.
 It's ideal when multiple people are using the vehicle or when someone is going off on an adventure and doesn't want to take the key fob with him/her.

 The technology package on the Black Label includes a 28-speaker sound system and a head-up display.
 Technology is used to enhance the safety package in the form of Active Park Assist 2.0 and adaptive cruise control.
 The park assist program can actually handle the steering, braking, and acceleration necessary to park the SUV in a parallel or perpendicular spot.
 Adaptive cruise control can make adjustments to steering and speed as well, but on the highway.
 It can bring the vehicle to a stop if necessary, and it can read speed limit signs and remind drivers of that information.

-Compare the 2022 Lincoln Aviator Black Label vs Black Label Grand Touring Trims.
+Compare Aviator Black Label vs Black Label Grand Touring.
 What is the difference?

 The Black Label Grand Touring takes luxury driving to a new level.
 Its hybrid powertrain helps you enjoy higher horsepower, torque and better fuel efficiency with every ride.
 Plus, the adaptive suspension and air glide standing create an unbeatable combination of smoother rides in greater comfort - as it automatically lowers itself when people enter or exit the cabin while parked!